HuMiTriet/Java_project_group_15/README.md

 - check email existed
 - check two password matches
 - Create new user
-- Login into event page
+- Login into eventLocal page

 # Ask Mr. LaBlunda
 - What does it "Admin account" mean ?
 Is it like a team leader ?
 Or the